jiahonglin/PWM_Car_Project/README.md

        3V              ENA         Always enable motor A

+       3V              ENB         Always enable motor B

        PD6             in1         in1 control forward rotation

        PD8             in2         in2 control backward rotation

+       PD10            in3         in3 control forward rotation

+       PD11            in4         in4 control backward rotation

        GND             GND         common ground